 A fundamental rule in successful brand development is knowing your audience, second to that is knowing how they like to be spoken to and then finding intelligent and exciting ways to engage with them.
 One of my challenges at Ferrari was to open the brand up to a wider affluent youth market, to make it accessible yet still retain its aspirational core.
 We did this by completely rethinking the way we launched cars, I was responsible for the first ever digital launch and I had a hand in leading the car development to become more client-focused.
 Innovative merchandising also played a huge part in increasing brand appeal which brought great financial returns in a previously underexploited sector.

 - Be prepared to evolve

-I’m a huge believer in bringing your brand to the people and letting them experiencing first hand.
+I’m a huge believer in bringing your brand to the people and letting them experience it first hand.
 I’m not a fan of traditional advertising – it has its place, but for me, you can’t beat a hands-on experience.
 Let people feel your product and really touch the brand, your clients should have the opportunity to meet the people behind the product and become immersed in its values.
 The feedback you get from people through these experiences directly influences and shapes the way the brand grows.
-It’s essential to know how to communicate your brand effectively and make it accessible, the style, tone and language you use in different territories needs to be simultaneously true to the brand whilst appealing to its clientele.
+It’s essential to know how to communicate your brand effectively and make it accessible, the style, tone and language you use in different territories need to be simultaneously true to the brand whilst appealing to its clientele.
 Someone once said: it’s the people who define the brand, not the brand that defines the people – I live by this.